xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 Newton method and a multigrid preconditioner for the inner, linear solve can be a powerful and highly scalable solver.

-### Increasing the strength of the nonlinearity
+### Example 4: Increasing the strength of the nonlinearity

-Let's explore what happens as we increase the strength of the nonlinearity for raising the Grashof number.
+Let's explore what happens as we increase the strength of the nonlinearity by raising the Grashof number.
 Try running

 ```